 Ashley LePage, M.A.
 '12 M.A. in Counseling Psychology: Art Therapy

-Ashley LePage graduated from the Adler School of Professional Psychology, Chicago campus in 2012 with a Masters of Arts degree in Counseling Psychology: Art Therapy.
+Ashley LePage graduated from the Chicago campus in 2012 with a Masters of Arts degree in Counseling Psychology: Art Therapy.
 She also has her LPC and will be applying for LCPC and ATR credentials.
 She currently works as a director of a dementia unit, at a skilled nursing facility in Chicago.

 Q: Tell us more about your career.